openvinotoolkit/open_model_zoo/demos/mask_rcnn_demo/README.md

 For each input image the application outputs a segmented image.
 For example, `out0.png` and `out1.png` are created for the network with batch size equal to 2.

 > **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo is not supported with any of the Model Downloader available topologies.
-Other models may work incorrectly on these devices as well.
+Other models may produce unexpected results on these devices as well.

 ## See Also
 * [Using Open Model Zoo demos](../README.md)